Medical screening is a series of medical tests done at the Medical Classification Centre (MCC) at CMPB (location map).

 - PES E: Fit for administrative duties only

 - PES F: Medically unfit for any form of service

-Note that if you are given a PES D grading, it means that more time/tests are required to confirm your medical condition.
+Note that if you are given a PES D, it means that more time/tests are required to determine your medical fitness for NS.
 This normally takes about 2-3 months.
 However, this duration may be longer depending on your medical condition.